University of Dayton Research Institute

 The University of Dayton Research Institute is the professional research arm of the University of Dayton in Dayton, Ohio.
-In fiscal year 2018, UD was ranked first among all colleges in the nation for federally sponsored materials research, according to statistics released by the National Science Foundation.
+UD is ranked first among all colleges in the nation for sponsored materials research, according to statistics released by the National Science Foundation.
 In Ohio, UD is ranked first among nonprofit institutions for research sponsored by the Department of Defense.

 Facts and information

-The University of Dayton Research Institute (UDRI) employs 570 full-time research, technical and administrative staff.
-In 2018, UDRI performed $150 million in sponsored research.
+The University of Dayton Research Institute (UDRI) employs 830 full-time research, technical and administrative staff.
+In fiscal year 2023, UDRI performed 95% of sponsored research at the University, largely contributing to UD's total research volume of $238.6 million.
 UDRI is nationally recognized for its research in materials, structures, sensors and autonomous systems, energy and sustainment technologies.
-Established as the research arm of the University of Dayton in 1956, UDRI broke the $2 billion mark in sponsored research in 2016.
+Established as the research arm of the University of Dayton in 1956, UDRI broke the $3 billion mark in cumulative sponsored research in 2022.